ChameleonCloud/docs/source/technical/sharing.rst

 #.
 Follow the instructions to set up a repository per your git host.
 For GitHub
    see `this document <https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github>`_.

 #.
-After the repository is setup, you should be able to commit and push with
+After the repository is set up, you should be able to commit and push with
    the git CLI.